 During cosmetic rhinoplasty consultation, functional concerns are commonly discussed.
-Septoplasty, repair of nasal valve collapse, and turbinate reduction are functional nose procedures performed by our double board-certified facial plastic surgeon, Dr. Robert Chiu, to help correct obstructive breathing, while addressing cosmetic issues.
+Septoplasty, repair of nasal valve collapse, and turbinate reduction are functional nose procedures performed by our board-certified facial plastic surgeon, Dr. Robert Chiu, to help correct obstructive breathing, while addressing cosmetic issues.
 If a patient has a deviated septum, then a septoplasty is often the appropriate next step.
 After meeting with the patient in a private consultation at Today's Cosmetic Surgery in Pittsburgh, PA, Dr. Chiu may propose to reestablish and improve the nasal airway by correcting the crooked passageway and/or strengthening your nasal valves/sides of the nose.
 After cosmetic and functional rhinoplasty, patients can expect to experience not only cosmetic improvements but also easier breathing.

 The best candidates for septoplasty surgery:

 - Have a deviated or crooked septum caused by genetics, birth defect, previous nose surgery, or trauma

 - Have breathing or snoring issues